lugaye/feb-cohort-power-hack/README.md

 - ShadCN
 - Twilio

-## <a name="features">🔋 Features</a>
+## <a name="features"> Features</a>

-👉 **Register as a Patient**: Users can sign up and create a personal profile as a patient.
+✔ **Register as a Patient**: Users can sign up and create a personal profile as a patient.

-👉 **Book a New Appointment with Doctor**: Patients can schedule appointments with doctors at their convenience and can book multiple appointments.
+✔ **Book a New Appointment with Doctor**: Patients can schedule appointments with doctors at their convenience and can book multiple appointments.

-👉 **Manage Appointments on Admin Side**: Administrators can efficiently view and handle all scheduled appointments.
+✔ **Manage Appointments on Admin Side**: Administrators can efficiently view and handle all scheduled appointments.

-👉 **Confirm/Schedule Appointment from Admin Side**: Admins can confirm and set appointment times to ensure they are properly scheduled.
+✔ **Confirm/Schedule Appointment from Admin Side**: Admins can confirm and set appointment times to ensure they are properly scheduled.

-👉 **Cancel Appointment from Admin Side**: Administrators have the ability to cancel any appointment as needed.
+✔ **Cancel Appointment from Admin Side**: Administrators have the ability to cancel any appointment as needed.

-👉 **Send SMS on Appointment Confirmation**: Patients receive SMS notifications to confirm their appointment details.
+✔ **Send SMS on Appointment Confirmation**: Patients receive SMS notifications to confirm their appointment details.

-👉 **Complete Responsiveness**: The application works seamlessly on all device types and screen sizes.
+✔ **Complete Responsiveness**: The application works seamlessly on all device types and screen sizes.

-👉 **File Upload Using Appwrite Storage**: Users can upload and store files securely within the app using Appwrite storage services.
+✔ **File Upload Using Appwrite Storage**: Users can upload and store files securely within the app using Appwrite storage services.

-👉 **Manage and Track Application Performance Using Sentry**: The application uses Sentry to monitor and track its performance and detect any errors.
+✔ **Manage and Track Application Performance Using Sentry**: The application uses Sentry to monitor and track its performance and detect any errors.

 and many more, including code architecture and reusability

-## <a name="quick-start">🤸 Quick Start</a>
+## <a name="quick-start"> Quick Start</a>

 Follow these steps to set up the project locally on your machine.